 If you have any enquiries or concerns regarding Edge Hill University’s activities involving human tissue, please write to:

-Research Office (FAO: Phil Bentley, URESC Secretary), The Business School, Edge Hill University, Ormskirk, L39 4QP
+URESC Secretary, Research Office, Edge Hill University, Ormskirk, L39 4QP

 Human Tissue Management Sub-Committee (HTMSC)